Cosmetic procedures and well-being since 2005

-Sometimes I have had family friends enter my home and question why I am walking funny and as this is quite a personal procedure and I am happy telling my partner and mum I didn’t really want others knowing.
+Sometimes I have had family friends enter my home and question why I am walking funny and as this is quite a personal procedure and I am happy telling my partner and mum I didn’t really want others to know.
 So I just said I have a sore back as a result of my period and that seemed to work.
-I did find wearing shoes and focusing on my walking and breathing made me walk normal.
-I wish I used commonsense and wore shoes earlier and I am sure ambulating would have been easier.
+I did find wearing shoes and focusing on my walking and breathing made me walk normally.
+I wish I used commonsense and worn shoes earlier and I am sure ambulating would have been easier.

 Today a bit of itchiness begins, it’s not too bad but it’s definitely there, I just preserver and try my best not to itch.

 One week since my procedure and I can’t believe how good I am moving and feeling.
 I enter the clinic for my light therapy and Dr Dash has a look to see how I am going.

 It appears I have pulled out one of my stitches and I honestly can’t remember feeling when I did this, he said I was healing well and didn’t require anything further.

 I felt the light therapy really helped with the healing process.

 In all my 22 years I have never looked at my vagina as much as I have in this past week, I would check after my baths, after urinating, and when getting changed how everything is going and I just couldn’t believe how amazing the human body is in the way in how we heal.

 I am starting to go for walks around my neighborhood and life feels really normal.
 The little towel gives me security as I still have a bit of swelling.

 I still feel itchy but not as frequently.
 It is so good being able to bend down and grab things slowly which I haven’t been able to do in a while, I’m starting to really feel confident and empowered within myself.